-(k) Disabled Veteran Business Enterprise (DVBE) means a business so-defined in the Military and Veterans Code section§ 999, subdivision (b)(7)(A).
+(k) Disabled Veteran Business Enterprise (DVBE) means a business-so defined in the Military and Veterans Code section§ 999, subdivision (b)(7)(A).

-Subsection 1896.4(I) will be amended to read:

-(A) Discontinuance means an interruption in certification pursuant to section 1896.17 subdivision (b), remediable by restoration to the certified status in accordance with section 1896.17, subdivision (c).

-Employee means an employed individual that is:

-(1) Reported as an employee to the State of California, Employment Development Department (EDD) on the business's Quarterly Contribution Return and Report of Wages or other format accepted by EDD; or (2) Reported as an employee by the business on another state's report equivalent to the EDD's Quarterly Contribution Return and Report of Wages; or (3) A person whose wages are reported to EDD on behalf of the business by a professional employer organization (PEO) or other human resource entities.
+- (4) Discontinuance means an interruption in certification pursuant to section 1896.17 subdivision (b), remediable by restoration to the certified status in accordance with section 1896.17, subdivision (c). - (m) Employee means an employed individual that is: - (1) Reported as an employee to the State of California, Employment Development Department (EDD) on the business's Quarterly Contribution Return and Report of Wages or other format accepted by EDD; or (2) Reported as an employee by the business on another state's report equivalent to the EDD's Quarterly Contribution Return and Report of Wages; or (3) A person whose wages are reported to EDD on behalf of the business by a professional employer organization (PEO) or other human resource entities. - (nm) [No change to text.] - (on) [No change to text.] - (pe) Microbusiness means: - (1) A=a small business that, together with affiliates, has average annual gross receipts of five million (\$5,000,000) dollars or less over the previous three (3) years, as biennially adjusted by the director of the department pursuant to the provisions of as defined in Government Code section§ 14837, subdivision (d)(2) and (d)(3), or - (2) is a A manufacturer, as defined in Government Code section§ 14837, subdivision (c), that, together with all affiliates, has twenty-five (25) or fewer employees and is designated as such in section 1896.12, subsection (b) with twenty-five (25) or fewer employees. - (qp) Net bid price means the verified price of a bid, after all adjustments described in the solicitation have been made. - (rq) [No change to text.] - (sF) Principal office means the place a physical location where the business is headquartered and where management, direction and control of operations originate conducts management and directs operations of the business.

-Current subsections 1896.4(I), (m) and (n) were moved and their enumeration was changed to (m), (n) and (o) with unchanged text.

-(nm). . .

-(on) . . .

-Current subsection 1896.4(o) was moved, its enumeration was changed to (p) and will be amended as shown:

-($\underline{p}\Theta$) Microbusiness means a small business that, together with affiliates, has average annual gross receipts of five million (\$5,000,000) dollars or less over the previous three (3) years, as biennially adjusted by the director of the department pursuant to the provisions of as defined in Government Code section§ 14837, subdivision (d)(2) and (d)(3), or is a manufacturer, as defined in Government Code section§ 14837, subdivision (d)(2) and (d)(3), or is a manufacturer, as defined in Government Code section§ 14837, subdivision (c), and is designated as such in section 1896.12, subsection (b)-with twenty-five (25) or fewer employees.

-Net bid price means the verified price of a bid, after all adjustments described in the solicitation have been made.

-Current subsections 1896.4(p) and (q) were moved and their enumeration was changed to (q) and (r) with unchanged text.

-(qp). . .

-(rq). . .

-Current subsection 1896.4(r) was moved, its enumeration was changed to (s) and will be amended as shown:

-(sF) Principal office means the place a physical location where the business is headquartered and where management, direction and control of operations originate conducts management and directs operations of the business.
 In accordance with section 1896.12, the street address or physical location must be in California.
 Post office boxes (P.O.
-Box) and private mailboxes (PMB) are not acceptable replacements for a physical business street address.

-Responsive bid and Responsive bidder means the same as State Contracting Manual Volume 2 Chapter 4.D2.0 defines.

-Current subsection 1896.4(s) was moved, its enumeration was changed to (t) and will be amended as shown:

-(ts) Responsive bid and Responsive bidder means the same as are defined in the State Contracting Manual Volume 2 Chapter 4.D2.0 defines 14.

-Small Business means a business that meets the eligibility requirements contained herein, and been certified by OSDS as a small business.
-For the purposes of these regulations, whenever the term small business is used, it means certified small business and includes microbusinesses.

-Current subsection 1896.4(t) was moved, its enumeration was changed to (u) and will be amended as shown:

-(\underline{u} t) Small Business means a business that meets the eligibility requirements contained herein, and has been certified by OSDS as a small business as defined in Government Code section 14837, subdivision (d)(1)(A) and in accordance with the requirements of section 1896.12.
+Box) and private mailboxes (PMB) are not acceptable replacements for a physical business street address. - (ts) Responsive bid and Responsive Responsible bidder means the same as are defined in the State Contracting Manual Volume 2 Chapter 4.D2.0 defines 14 Section 1404.2. - (ut) Small Business means a business that meets the eligibility requirements contained herein, and has been certified by OSDS as a small business as defined in Government Code section 14837, subdivision (d)(1)(A) and in accordance with the requirements of section 1896.12.
 For the purposes of these regulations, whenever the term small business is used, it means a certified small business and includes microbusinesses and small businesses for the purpose of public works.

-Small Business for the purpose of public works are as defined in Government Code § 14837(d)(1)(B) and certified in accordance with the requirements of Section 1896.13.

-Current subsection 1896.4(u) was moved, its enumeration was changed to (v) and will be amended as shown:

-(\underline{vu}) Small Business for the purpose of public works isare as defined in Government Code section§ 14837, subdivision (d)(1)(B) and certified in accordance with the requirements of sSection 1896.13.
-Solicitation is defined in State Contracting Manual Volume 2 Chapter 4.B1.0.
+- (vu) Small Business for the purpose of public works isare as defined in Government Code section§ 14837, subdivision (d)(1)(B) and certified in accordance with the requirements of sSection 1896.13. - (wv) Solicitation is defined in the State Contracting Manual Volume 2 Chapter 4.B1.0 14 Section 1405.1. - (xw) Subcontractor means a contractor who contracts directly with the prime contractor, and as defined in Public Contract Code section§ 4113. - (yx) Tax return means all forms, schedules and attachments submitted to the Internal Revenue Service, the Franchise Tax Board and/or other jurisdictions.